francarl/ComfyUI-OnDemand-Loaders/README.md

 After installation, you need to configure the LoRAs you want to use.

-1. Navigate to the `ComfyUI/custom_nodes/ComfyUI-CivitAI-Loader/` directory.
+1. Navigate to the `ComfyUI/custom_nodes/ComfyUI-OnDemand-Lora-Loader/` directory.
 2. Create a file named `config.json`.
 If the file does not exist, the node will fall back to a default example configuration.
 3. Add your LoRAs to the `config.json` file.
-Each entry requires a `name` (which will appear in the node's dropdown menu) and a `url` (the Civitai **download** link).
+Each entry requires a `name` (which will appear in the node's dropdown menu) and a `url` (the Civitai/HuggingFace **download** link).

-You can get the download link from a model's page on Civitai by right-clicking the download button and copying the link address.
-It should look like `https://civitai.com/api/download/models/MODEL_ID`.
+You can get the download link from a model's page on Civitai/HuggingFace by right-clicking the download button and copying the link address.
+It should look like `https://civitai.com/api/download/models/MODEL_ID` or `https://huggingface.co/user/folder/resolve/main/loras.safetensors`.

 **Example `config.json`:**